• Skip to primary navigation

 This is the reason we planned an entire day around sampling local sweets at the best cafes and chocolate bars that Turin has to offer.
 This DIY tour was without a doubt one of our top Turin highlights.
 If you are not up to the challenge of undertaking the tour we crafted for ourselves, we get it – it’s an excessive amount of chocolate for one day!
 Instead, chip away at our list of elite places to eat Turin chocolate bit by bit throughout your stay.
 Or go ahead and book yourself a chocolate tour, like the one below, and have a local guide take you around.

-Pro Tip: If you are a true chocoholic, you’ll love aligning your visit to Turin with the chocolate festival that happens from late October to early November.
+Pro Tip: If you are a true chocoholic, you’ll love aligning your visit to Turin with the chocolate festival.
+It happens from late October to early November.
 Join the chocolate fanatics who gather in the city center to indulge in every form of chocolate imaginable.

 Caffé Al Bicerin